avogel-mac/Update_macOS_DDM/README.md

 # macOS Update

+## Please note that the Jamf Pro API for DDM softwareupdate is currently in beta.

 This script is used to update macOS devices within the period specified by the administrator.

 The script offers the following advantages: